Heat (1995 film): Development

 Michael Mann, for Heat (just like for Collateral and Thief), created the character of Neil McCauley, played by Robert De Niro, drawing inspiration from the minimalist and detached style of Alain Delon in Le Samouraï.
-The line "I am alone, not lonely" from McCauley (De Niro in Heat) directly echoes the one from Jeff Costello (Delon in Le Samouraï) : "I never lose, never really".
+The line "I am alone, not lonely" from McCauley (De Niro in Heat) directly echoes the one from Jeff Costello (Delon in Le Samouraï): "I never lose, never really".

 Factual basis

 Heat is based on the true story of Neil McCauley, a calculating criminal and ex-Alcatraz inmate who was tracked down by Detective Chuck Adamson in 1964.
 In 1961, McCauley was transferred from Alcatraz to McNeil Island Corrections Center, as mentioned in the film.
 He was released in 1962 and immediately began planning new crimes.
 Michael Parille and William Pinkerton used bolt cutters and drills to rob a manufacturing company of diamond drill bits, which is recreated in the film.

-Pacino's character is largely based on Detective Chuck Adamson, who began keeping tabs on McCauley's crew, knowing that he had begun committing crimes again.
+Pacino's character is largely based on Adamson, who began keeping tabs on McCauley's crew, knowing that he had begun committing crimes again.
 Adamson and McCauley met for coffee once, as portrayed in the film.
 Their dialogue in the script is based on the conversation that McCauley and Adamson had.
 The next time that the two met, guns were drawn, which is also mirrored in the movie.